 It’s no longer advantageous to work behind closed doors and walled gardens.

 Buyers are wary, and the less-than-savory practices of the last decade are failing fast.
-For the industry, these three words will define the coming era: transparency, quality, and performance.
+For the industry, these three words will define the coming era: quality, performance, and transparency.

 To get a detailed look at the new lay of the land, we talked with Jayson Dubin, CEO of Playwire, an advertising technology platform and partner powering monetization for thousands of publishers across the globe.